Correlation Between IOC and NAV

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in NAV are ranked lower than 13 (%) of all global equities and portfolios over the last 90 days.
-In spite of rather unsteady basic indicators, NAV exhibited solid returns over the last few months and may actually be approaching a breakup point.
+Compared to the overall equity markets, risk-adjusted returns on investments in NAV are ranked lower than 1 (%) of all global equities and portfolios over the last 90 days.
+In spite of rather unsteady basic indicators, NAV may actually be approaching a critical reversion point that can send shares even higher in April 2025.

 IOC and NAV Volatility Contrast